JetBrains/guide/site/webstorm/tips/rendered-jsdoc-comments/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Reading JSDoc comments in the editor can be a challenge because of all the tags you have to wade through.
 To make it a bit easier, you can try rendering those comments in the editor.

 To try this feature out, click the icon in the gutter, next to the comments, and you’ll see documentation comments displayed without any distractions.
 You can also right-click to adjust the font size for better readability.
----